-During stoppages, regularly start the machine up for a brief period once a month.
-As a minimum, rotate the rotor several times.
-If you have uncoupled the machine from the driven machine and secured the rotor with a rotor shipping brace, then remove this before turning the rotor over or starting the machine

-• During re-commissioning, refer to the information in the "Commissioning" section.
+- During stoppages, regularly start the machine up for a brief period once a month.
+As a minimum, rotate the rotor several times. - If you have uncoupled the machine from the driven machine and secured the rotor with a rotor shipping brace, then remove this before turning the rotor over or starting the machine up. - Make sure that the resting position of the roller bearings after the rotor has been turned over is different from what it previously had been.
+Use the fitted key or the coupling halves as reference markers. - During re-commissioning, refer to the information in the "Commissioning" section.

-Start-up (Page 103)
+Start-up (Page 93)

-8.5.4 Measurement of the insulation resistance after an extended stoppage
+8.5.3 Measurement of the insulation resistance after an extended stoppage